-GOVERNOR’S OFFICE NEWS RELEASE: Governor travels to Japan, China to promote economic development, energy cooperation, educationPosted on Oct 6, 2015 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: Governor travels to Japan, China to promote economic development, energy cooperation, educationPosted on Oct 6, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 Ige will also celebrate 30th anniversary of sister-state relationships